Troubleshooting Radius server

 - Reject card - The same as Reject but for Prepaid vouchers.

-In case of authentication errors or logging off, the reason can be shown.
+In the case of authentication errors or logging off, the reasons are shown in the radius logs under

-Splynx Radius server consist of 2 daemons – splynx_radd and freeradius.
-Both of them have different debugging and show different information.
-Let’s start with splynx_radd debugging:
+The Splynx Radius server consist of 2 services – splynx_radd and freeradius.
+Both of them have different debugging procedures and show different information.
+Let’s start with the splynx_radd debug:

-To enable debug mode of splynx_radd, go to Config / Networking / Radius extended and enable debug (change the level of debug to get more or less detail in the log):
+To enable debug mode for splynx_radd, navigate to Config / Networking / Radius extended and enable debug (change the level of debug to get more or less detail in the log):

-Then wait few minutes until new settings will be applied.
-Or you can apply new settings immediately if you restart Radius server.
-To restart Radius server use a button at the bottom of the same page (Config / Networking / Radius extended), or enter command in SSH:
+Apply new settings immediately by saving and restarting the Radius server.
+To restart Radius server use the button at the bottom of the same page (Config / Networking / Radius extended), or enter command in SSH:

 service splynx_radd restart

-Now we can check the debug file, again it’s accessible from CLI of Linux Splynx server:
+Now we can check the debug file, again, it’s also accessible from the CLI of Linux Splynx server:

-The best way to check the file is command
+The best way to check the file is by using the tail command:

 tail -f /var/www/splynx/logs/radius/debug.log

-If splynx_radd debug doesn’t show us anything, we can try to run freeradius daemon in debug mode and see if any packets are received by Radius server.
+If splynx_radd debug doesn’t show us the desired results, we can also run freeradius daemon in debug mode and see if any packets are received by Radius server.

-If you don’t see any debug messages when customer tries to connect to Mikrotik Router, it means that your router cannot send packets and connect to Radius server at all.
+If you don’t see any debug messages when a customer tries to connect to the Mikrotik Router, it means that your router's radius packets are not reaching the Splynx Radius server at all.
 It means that you have to verify networking, routing and NAT settings of the network.

-On Mikrotik Router there is also availability to run extended debug to see what exactly router is sending to Radius server:
+On the Mikrotik Router there is also the ability to run extended debug to see exactly what the router is sending to the Radius server: